Jemedifi/Kodland-Final-Project/README.md

   * **JavaScript:** This powers the calculator's functions and how it interacts with users.
   * **Flask:** This is a Python framework used for the server part of the application.
   * **Jinja:** This helps in creating dynamic HTML pages using Python.
-  * **uv:** A modern, fast tool for managing Python virtual environments and packages.
-The virtual environment for this project is already included in the repository.

 -----

 ## How to Get Started